munich-quantum-toolkit/qmap/docs/na_zoned_compiler.md

 The output is in the `.naviz` format that can be read by the `MQT NAViz` tool at [github.com/cda-tum/mqt-naviz](https://github.com/cda-tum/mqt-naviz).
 This tool allows visualizing the resulting quantum computation.
+To import the architecture used for the compilation, you can use the :func:`to_namachine_file` function to export the architecture to the `.namachine` format accepted by MQT NAViz.

 ```{code-cell} ipython3
 from mqt.core import load